andrew/ultimate-awesome/README.md

 - [awesome-quick-dev](https://github.com/bfchengnuo/awesome-quick-dev) - 收集各类开源快速开发框架、常用库与小工具。.
 - [awesome-wax](https://github.com/blocdraig/awesome-wax) - 👑 A curated list of awesome resources related to the WAX Blockchain.
 - [awesomecryptocurrency](https://github.com/bobquest33/awesomecryptocurrency) - Awesome List to Learn about Blockchain & Cryptocurrency.
-- [awesome-ai-ethics](https://github.com/brandonhimpfen/awesome-ai-ethics) - A curated list of frameworks, tools, research papers, guidelines, and resources for AI ethics, focusing on fairness, accountability, transparency, and responsible AI.
 - [awesome-cybersecurity](https://github.com/brandonhimpfen/awesome-cybersecurity) - A curated list of high-quality cybersecurity resources, tools, frameworks, and communities to protect systems, networks, and data.
 - [awesome-daos](https://github.com/brandonhimpfen/awesome-daos) - A curated list of awesome resources, platforms, tools, frameworks, and educational content related to Decentralized Autonomous Organizations (DAOs).
 DAOs are organizations represented by rules encoded as smart contracts, enabling decentralized decision-making and governance.
 - [awesome-e-government](https://github.com/brandonhimpfen/awesome-e-government) - A curated list of tools, platforms, policies, and projects that enable digital transformation in public services and governance.